rick001/ai-sql-copilot/README.md

 ## 📊 Data Model

+**Important**: The data in this project is **hypothetical and synthetic**.
+It is designed as an example use case for demonstrating the AI SQL copilot capabilities.
 The application uses a single table `retail_sales` with the following schema:

 ```sql
 CREATE TABLE retail_sales (